MikeHewitt/maas-sdk-nodejs/README.md

 ```
 var miracl = new MiraclClient(
-    {clientID: "CLIENT_ID",
+    {client_id: "CLIENT_ID",
-    clientSecret: "CLIENT_SECRET",
+    secret: "CLIENT_SECRET",
-    redirectURL: "REDIRECT_URI",
+    redirect_uri: "REDIRECT_URI",
     issuer: "ISSUER"},
     callback);
 ```
 `CLIENT_ID` and `CLIENT_SECRET` can be obtained from Miracl(unique per application).
-Normally it is not necessary to specify Miracl configuration endpoint to MiraclClient but it can be done by passing `issuer: "ISSUER"` along with `clientID`, `clientSecret` and `redirectURL` to `MiraclClient`. `REDIRECT_URI` is URI of your application end-point that will be responsible obtaining token.
+Normally it is not necessary to specify Miracl configuration endpoint to MiraclClient but it can be done by passing `issuer: "ISSUER"` along with `client_id`, `secret` and `redirect_uri` to `MiraclClient`. `REDIRECT_URI` is URI of your application end-point that will be responsible obtaining token.
 It should be the same as registered in Miracl system for this client ID.

 To check if user session has token use `miracl.isAuthorized(session)`.
 You can request additional user data with `miracl.getEmail(session)` and `miracl.getUserID(session)`.
 Both methods cache results into `session`.
 If `nil`  is returned, token is expired and client needs to be authorized once more to access required data.